Cartucho/OpenLabeling/README.md

 - Using `main.py` to manually label with the support of Tracker.

 # Plan
-- Fix some bugs
-- Clean code a bit
-- Improve algorithm a bit
 - Combine with state of the art deep learning tracker

 [![GitHub stars](https://img.shields.io/github/stars/Cartucho/OpenLabeling.svg?style=social&label=Stars)](https://github.com/Cartucho/OpenLabeling)